The Listed Investment Company (LIC) sector raised $3.5 billion from IPOs in 2017.

 - Bonus options are over

-This year an increasing number of LICs came to market without an option attached and I anticipate this trend will continue in 2018.
+An increasing number of LICs came to market without an option attached and I anticipate this trend will continue in 2018.

 A bonus option issued at IPO has generally been offered to investors to compensate for the issue cost reflected in the Net Tangible Asset (NTA).